SudhanshuJoshi09/user-auth-system/README.md

 # User Authentication System

 This project implements a simple User Authentication System that integrates MySQL and Redis as databases.
-It provides functionalities like user creation, retrieval, updating, and deletion, along with a connection to MySQL and Redis for persistent storage and caching.
+It provides functionalities like user creation, login, logout, and refresh.

 ## Quick Start